sobolevn/git-secret/man/man1/git-secret-init.1.md

 ## MANUAL

-Run `man git-secret-init` to see this note.
+Run `man git-secret-init` to see this document.

 ## SEE ALSO